Sisi198/EEG-Study/README.md

      Reason: "Spike" wave forms (During the epilepsy diagnosis) are fast and acute - the frequency pathway **MUST** kept open up to a high limit (70Hz).

-  2. Cognitive Science Research (ERP, Event-Related Potentials): Setting- 0.1 Hz to 30 Hz
+  2. **Cognitive Science Research (ERP, Event-Related Potentials)**: Setting- 0.1 Hz to 30 Hz

       EEGLAB Input: Lower = 0.1, Higher = 30

-      Reason:

-     EEGs showing responses to visual or auditory stimuli (ERPs) typically have a smooth, mountain-peak-like shape.
-Thus, fine, rapid waves above 30Hz (such as muscle movements) are decisively cut off to smooth out the lines.
-Additionally, using 0.1Hz instead of 1Hz prevents the slow lingering effects of the brainwaves from being removed.
+      Reason: EEG showing the visual or auditory stimuli (ERPs); rapid waves above 30Hz (: muscle movements) needed to cut off to smooth out.

+      Using 0.1Hz (rather than 1Hz) prevents the slow lingering effects of the brainwaves from being removed.

+     !!
+In most cases of cognitive/neuro- psychology research will use this.
+In my research, I would be use this methods as well, since it will contains visual stimuli (Various types of facial expressions).

-4. Cleaning the Data (Preprocessing for ICA Application)
-Setting: 1 Hz to 40 Hz (or 45 Hz)
+  3. Cleaning the Data (Preprocessing for ICA Application): Setting- 1 Hz to 40 Hz (or 45 Hz)

     EEGLAB Input: Lower = 1, Higher = 40

-Reason: For a computer to automatically filter out major artifacts like eye blinks using Independent Component Analysis (ICA), the data must be highly stable.
-Blocking slow, ocean-wave-like fluctuations with a 1Hz cutoff and capping the top at 40Hz to fundamentally prevent South Korea's power line noise (60Hz) from entering is generally considered the most efficient and effective setting.
+    Reason: To automatically filter out major artifacts (e.g., eye blinks, sweats) using Independent component Analysis (ICA).
+Use this when data needed to be highly stable.
+Blocking the too slow waveforms (1Hz) and capping the top at 40Hz to preventing power line noise (In Europe; 50Hz)

+=>

+### Q1.
+Lower limit settings in cognitive science (ERP) research

+0.1Hz is mostly adopted as the standards in cogntive science reseach

+Reason: If the Lower edge is raised to 1Hz (rather than 0.1Hz), the waveforms of cognition-related brain waves that slowly appear 100m/s after the stimulus presentation (e.g., late event-related potnetials: P300, N400) can be distorted.

+(Note: Recent analysis trends - To improve the accuracy of ICA, cross-application technique is actively used; Training the ICA algorithm only on a 'copy with a 1Hz filter applied' and then overlaying the resulting noise removal fomular onto the 'original data filtered at 0.1Hz'.)

+### Q2.
+The identity of movements below 1Hz and the reason for the 40Hz upper limit

+  *The nature of frequencies below 1Hz*:

+  primarily mechanical and physiological noise (: galvanic skin response (GSR) caused by sweat, slow drifts resulting from chemical changes between the electrodes and the scalp, and the patient's slow breathing).

++) Although delta waves (0.5–4Hz) are treated as significant in sleep EEGs (not with awake subjects)

+  *reason for the 40Hz upper limit*

+  Muscle noise (EMG)—generated when a subject frowns or tenses their neck or jaw—spreads widely across higher frequency bands (especially above 20Hz). -> When setting the upper limit into 40Hz: Reduce interference from a substantial amount of muscle noise.